-Methuselah, the 600-pound giant Galapagos tortoise, and Reptile Gardens long-time resident and mascot, died in July of 2011.
-One year later, on July 10, 2012, we unveiled a life-sized bronze of Methuselah in a brand new playground dedicated to Methuselah and all the kids who knew and loved him.
+Methuselah was a long-time resident and mascot of Reptile Gardens.
+At 130 years old, the 600-pound giant Galapagos tortoise, passed away in July of 2011.
+One year later, on July 10, 2012, we unveiled a life-sized bronze replica of Methuselah in a brand new playground dedicated to Methuselah and all the kids who knew and loved him.

 Fun Facts About the Bronze Statue of Methuselah

 - The bronze statue is an exact casting of the real Methuselah.